Stage 3 – Ongoing support and recovery

 Department policies and guidance to guide ongoing response and recovery for specific types of incidents

-In addition to any relevant school-based policies (including the school’s Emergency Management Plan and student engagement policies), there are a number of Department policies that support effective incident response and recovery with respect to specific types of incidents, to ensure the safety, health and wellbeing of students and staff.
-These include:
+In addition to any relevant school-based policies (including the school’s Emergency Management Plan and student engagement policies), there are a number of department policies that support effective incident response and recovery with respect to specific types of incidents, to ensure the safety, health and wellbeing of students and staff.
+These include the following.

 Incidents involving child abuse